survivejs/webpack-book/manuscript/developing_with_webpack/05_enabling_sourcemaps.md

 T> The [official documentation](https://webpack.js.org/configuration/output/#output-sourcemapfilename) digs into `devtool` specifics.

-W> If you are using any of the *cheap* options and `UglifyJsPlugin`, you need to remember to enable `sourceMap: true` for the plugin.
-Otherwise the result won't be what you expect.
+W> If you are using any `UglifyJsPlugin` and want sourcemaps, you need to enable `sourceMap: true` for the plugin.
+Otherwise the result won't be what you might expect!

 ## `SourceMapDevToolPlugin`